 The masonry arch bridge can be considered as a highly effective soil-masonry composite form, the behaviour of which has in the last 25 years become the subject of in-depth research.
-At the University of Salford research has focussed primarily on the development of a large-scale experimental facility, driven by the desire to gain a better understanding of the physical behaviour of masonry arch bridge structures in order to facilitate the development and validation of numerical analysis models.
-Initially this research focused on the behaviour of arch barrels, subjected to quasi-static and then cyclic loading regimes.
-More recently investigations have turned to assessing the influence of soil backfill on
+At the University of Salford, research has focused primarily on the development of a large-scale experimental facility, driven by the desire to gain a better understanding of the physical behaviour of masonry arch bridge structures in order to facilitate the development and validation of numerical analysis models.
+Initially, this research focused on the behaviour of arch barrels, subjected to quasi-static and then cyclic loading regimes.
+More recently, investigations have turned to assessing the influence of soil backfill on bridge behaviour.

-1School of Computing, Science and Engineering, University of Salford, Salford M5 4WT, United Kingdom.
-E-mail: l.augusthusnelson@salford.ac.uk bridge behaviour.
 As an integral part of this continuing programme of research, a major experimental facility has been developed to allow the construction and testing to failure of full-scale, soil-filled, masonry arch bridges.
-The development and subsequent significant modification to this facility is the main focus of the present paper.
+The development and subsequent significant modification to this facility is the main focus of this paper.